zalopay-oss/mocker-k1s/mocker/README.md

 # Mocker v1.0.0
-> Mocker is a container engine will replace docker in future
+> Playful container engine to replace docker in future

 ## Install on Centos
 ```bash